 If you plan to come to Paris with kids or want to be near the Eiffel Tower, check out these hotels:

-If you plan to travel to Paris with kids on a budget, you’ll love the breakfast buffet and close proximity to the Eiffel Tower, bakeries, and a laundromat.
-Prices start at $155 per night.
+If you plan to travel to Paris with kids, you’ll love the breakfast buffet and close proximity to the Eiffel Tower, bakeries, and a laundromat.

 Mid-Range: Cler Hotel